The Most Notorious Criminals in Every State

 Serial killer Aileen Wuornos was found guilty of murdering six men between 1989 and 1990.
 Wuornos was a tragic case: She was abused as a child, abandoned, and later made a living as a sex worker along Florida’s highways.
 Executed in Florida in 2002, Wuornos story was made into the film, Monster, which starred Charlize Theron.
-Read more about the criminals who left major crime-scene evidence behind.

 Georgia: Paul John Knowles